abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ![Variation of modus ponens](../05_logic/modus_ponens_variations.svg)

 Propositions that are always true are called *tautologies*.
 And their more-famous counterparts that are always false are called *contradictions*.
-You can turn each tautology into contradiction or the other way around by adding a "not".
+You can turn each tautology into contradiction, or the other way around, by adding a "not".

+The other statements, ones which may be true or false depending on the values of some other propositions are called "contingent stantements".
+In logic, we don't care about contingent statements --- after all, those are studied in all other sciences (and we are not like other sciences).

 The simplest tautology is the so called law of identity, the statement that each proposition implies itself (e.g. "All bachelors are unmarried").
 It may remind you of something.